 Consolidated University Unit (CUU) – a consolidated group of related university units that has management authority and responsibility for compliance with IT policies, standards, and guidelines.

-Cryptography – the discipline that embodies the principles and methods for the transformation of data in order to hide semantic content, prevent unauthorized use, or prevent undetected modification.
+Cryptography – the discipline that embodies the principles and methods for the transformation of data to hide semantic content, prevent unauthorized use, or prevent undetected modification.
 Cryptography is a method to protect data and includes both encryption (which is reversible) and hashing (which is not reversible, or “one way”).

 Information Security Incident - a suspected, attempted, successful, or imminent threat of unauthorized access, use, disclosure, breach, modification, or destruction of information; interference with information technology operations; or significant violation of responsible use policy.

-Interference – Interference is the degradation of a wireless communication signal caused by electromagnetic radiation from another source.
+Interference – the degradation of a wireless communication signal caused by electromagnetic radiation from another source.
 Such interference can either slow down a wireless transmission or completely eliminate it depending on the strength of the signal.